Prepare Yourself to Apply!

 - review the pharmacy school admission requirements,

-- review specific pre-requisite courses by PharmD program
+- review specific pre-requisite courses by PharmD program (scroll to the bottom of page for table)

 - abide by the Applicant Code of Conduct and,